 Our investment properties are properties held to earn rental income and/or capital appreciation.
 Our investment properties are stated at their fair value on our consolidated financial statements as non-current assets as of each of the reporting dates on the basis of valuations by a qualified independent appraiser.
 Gains or losses arising from changes in the fair value of our investment properties are accounted for as increases or decreases in fair value of investment properties in our consolidated income statement, which may have a substantial effect on our profit.
 From January 1, 2009, investment properties under construction or development have been accounted for in the same way as completed investment properties.
 In the circumstances where the fair value of an investment property under construction or development is not reliably determinable but the fair value of the property is expected to be reliably determinable once construction is complete, such investment property under construction or development is measured at cost until either its fair value becomes reliably determinable or construction is complete, whichever is the earlier.
-Our results for the year ended December 31, 2008 have not been restated to reflect this change in accounting.
-For the year ended December 31, 2008, our investment properties were revalued upwards by RMB382 million (US\$59 million) which included only completed properties.
-For the years ended December 31, 2009 and 2010 and the six months ended June 30, 2010 and 2011, our investment properties were revalued upwards by RMB536 million (US\$83 million), RMB2,711 million (US\$419 million), RMB1,461 million (US\$226 million) and RMB661 million (US\$102 million), respectively which included both completed properties and properties under construction or development.
+For the years ended December 31, 2009, 2010 and 2011, our investment properties were revalued upwards by RMB536 million, RMB2,711 million and RMB2,696 million (US\$428 million) respectively, which included both completed properties and properties under construction or development.
 See "Basis of Preparation."
 Property valuation involves the exercise of professional judgment and requires the use of certain bases and assumptions.
 The bases and assumptions which an appraiser uses for the valuation typically include references to values realized in comparable precedent transactions in the market for properties of similar size, characteristics of the relevant property and location.
 The fair value of our investment properties may have been higher or lower if the appraiser had used a different set of bases or assumptions or if the valuation had been conducted by other qualified independent professional appraisers using a different set of bases and assumptions.
 In addition, upward revaluation adjustments reflect only unrealized capital gains on our investment properties at the relevant reporting dates, and do not generate any additional cash flows to us until such investment properties are disposed of at similarly revalued amounts.
 The amounts of revaluation adjustments have been, and may continue to be, significantly affected by the prevailing property markets and their value may rise as well as fall.
 There can be no assurance that we will continue to record similar levels or pace of increase in fair value of investment properties in the future.